mi2-warsaw/SER/revo/README.md

 And we would like to thank our sponsors for they kind support (sometimes we get food and sometimes a good speaker):
 [Revolution Analytics](http://www.revolutionanalytics.com/) helps us since 2009!!!; [datahero.tech](http://datahero.tech); [SmarterPoland.pl](http://SmarterPoland.pl);  [WLOG Solutions](http://www.wlogsolutions.com);  [Codilime.com](Codilime.com); [Nationale-Nederlanden](www.nn.pl); [Triple A - Risk Finance](www.aaa-riskfinance.pl/).

-The community is large and have big dreams.
-This year (October 12-14) we are going to organize European R users meeting in Poznań.
-So be prepared to meet us!
+The community is large and has big dreams.
+This year (October 12-14) we are going to organize European R users meeting [eRum] in Poznań.
+So be prepared to meet us at eRum!